dobrou/CsvLINQPadDriver/README.md

 ### Memory ###

 * Cache data in memory:
-  * if checked: parsed rows from file are cached in memory.
-This cache survives multiple query runs, even when query is changed.
-Cache is cleared as soon as LINQPad clears query data.
+  * if checked: parsed rows are cached in memory.
+Cache survives multiple query runs, even when query is changed.
+Cache is cleared as soon as LINQPad clears query data. **May significantly increase** memory usage.
   * if unchecked: disable cache.
 Multiple enumerations of file content results in multiple reads and parsing of file.
-Can be significantly slower for complex queries.
-Significantly reduces memory usage.
+Can be significantly slower for complex queries. **Significantly reduces** memory usage.
 Useful when reading very large files.
-* Intern strings: intern strings.
-Significantly reduce memory consumption when CSV contains repeatable values.
+* Intern strings: intern strings. **May significantly reduce** memory consumption when CSV contains repeatable values; **may significantly increase** memory usage otherwise.
   * Use [generation](#generation) string comparison: compare interned strings using generation string comparison.

 ### Generation ###